 “Sure, sure.
 Do what you want.
 When I’m done here, I’ll relight my lantern.
 You’ll see it if you don’t go too far.
 Then I’ll lead you through the dark back to the inn.”

 “I didn’t ask for your company, but here we are.
 We’re both doing favors tonight.”

 Leo swore and walked off the path.
 He stumbled on a rock and at last deigned to remove his sunglasses.
 He hooked them on the neck of his Hawaiian shirt.
 Still he struggled in the night.
 “You broke my jar!
 How can I find centipede-bushes like this?”

 “Open another jar and catch fireflies as you go.”

 “Call me what you want,” muttered Jay.
 Leo continued to do so until his voice faded in the distance.
 Finally alone, Jay knocked on the monastery door.
 While he waited, Jay realized he’d been right to introduce himself as Jadie.
-The fake name kept ephemeral armor around him, like he wore saran wrap.
+The fake name kept ephemeral armor around him, as if he wore saran wrap.
 Leo didn’t even believe Jay was his real name.